peterdavidconley/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+Node.js and Express allows you to use JavaScript without a browser.
+They also give you the functionality to create a working server to create API's without other languages like Python.

 1. Understand and explain the use of Middleware.
 1. The basic principles of the REST architectural style.
 1. Understand and explain the use of Express Routers.